nojronatron/taskmaster/README.md

 -[X] Decide on a color scheme.

--[ ] Decide font families.

-Fonts: I decided to stick with the built-in Android font-families, but I could change my mind.
+-[X] Decide font families.
+For now will stick with the built-in Android font-families.

 ## Screenshots